leafsphp/new-docs/leaf-api/v/2.0/new.md

-# New in v2.0 - Barnard 30
+# 🎉 New in v2.0 - Barnard 30

 Version 2 of Leaf API contains a bunch of new features, some inclusions and even some breaking changes which are geared to easy integration with other libraries, as well as bettering some internal features used by Leaf API and Leaf MVC.

-All of these changes are listed here, just so you have a reference and won't need to refer to the docs or open an issue on github.
+This page documents all those changes, just so you have a direct reference and won't need to go through the whole documentation to track these changes.

 This guide is divided into sections according to features.
 Those features are also divided into sections pertaining to:

-- Added FeaturesLeaf API
+- Added Features
 - Breaking Changes
 - Bug Fixes
 - Removed Features

-## Leaf Console
+## 🎮 Leaf Console Tool

-### New Features
+### NEW FEATURES

 Leaf console tool got some new features which enable faster development, better debuging and better support for console app integration.